Updated: Apr 8

 So what are you waiting for!
-Take a step towards making the world a better place today and join the climate impact investing movement by attending our impact investing community events here and joining our investing app waitlist here.
+Take a step towards making the world a better place today and join the climate impact investing movement by attending our impact investing community events here and download the app here.
 We can't wait for you to join us! 🚀

 The information on this website is prepared by Bloom Impact Investment Services Pty Ltd (CAN 651 965 098 AR 001294778), who is an authorised representative of Cache Investment Management Pty Ltd (CAN 624 306 430 AFSL 514 360) (Cache).
 Bloom’s financial products are issued by Melbourne Securities Corporation Limited (ACN 160 326 545 AFSL 428 289), as disclosed in the relevant PDS.
 All information provided in this article is general information only and does not take into account your personal circumstances, financial situation or needs.
 Before making a financial decision, you should read the relevant product disclosure statement and target market determination consider whether the product is right for you and whether you should obtain advice from a professional financial adviser.